Eric Butler: Political activities and publishing career

 By the time Butler left the army, his political activities were under surveillance by Australian security authorities, as documents in the Australian archives indicate.
 In July 1940 the Victorian publicity censor, Crayton Burns (father of Creighton Burns, a later editor of The Age), wrote: "I have taken steps to warn the provincial and country press that the activities of this gentleman and his assistants are being closely watched by the authorities.
 There is no doubt that the general trend of their propaganda is damaging to the financial side of the war effort."

 In December 1941, the Commonwealth's chief publicity censor, E.G. Bonney, banned a series of Butler's New Times articles, one of which described Soviet Russia as "a Jewish slave state ... controlled by international Jewish financiers in New York."

-In 1945, Attorney-General, Dr H.V.
-Evatt, began an inquiry into Butler's activities.
+In 1945, Attorney-General H.V.
+Evatt began an inquiry into Butler's activities.
 He told Parliament: "In the opinion of the Director-General of Security, Butler has written articles constituting an attempt to create adverse public reaction to war loan campaigns and to the war effort generally."
 Butler was not charged.

 In 1946 Butler published The International Jew, in which he claimed that Winston Churchill, Franklin D. Roosevelt and John Curtin were covert communists, that the Russian Revolution was a Jewish plot and that the Nazi Holocaust was a myth.
 Butler's eulogist Nigel Jackson described this book as "an essay built around an analysis of the controversial Protocols of the Elders of Zion.
 In it Butler challenged the Jewish role in international finance and its connections with communism.
 Of all Butler's publications, this was perhaps the one which roused the greatest fury."
 This was hardly surprising in the wake of the Nazi Holocaust, particularly since the Protocols were well known in 1947 to be a forgery.

 Butler founded the South Australian League of Rights in 1946, centred on the anti-bank nationalisation campaign, and subsequently other state branches were formed, before the national Australian League of Rights was established in 1960.
 The League was never registered as a political party.
 Butler served as the League's National Director until his retirement in 1992.
-Although Butler ran for the Australian House of Representatives (as an independent) in 1951, the League was not intended to be a political party.
+Although Butler ran as an independent for the Australian House of Representatives in 1951, the League was not intended to be a political party.
 Rather it was a lobby group and "grass roots" organisation, promoting Butler's mix of anti-communist, social credit, monarchist and pro-British ideas.